Stacktical/stacktical.github.io/_posts/2022-07-18-stacktical-dsla-protocol-nft-floor-price-sla-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ### Pixelmon Holders, Sorry We Weren't Ready Sooner 👹😔

-All kidding aside, the Pixelmon debacle is a great example of where NFT Floor Price Protection would have been invaluable.
+All kidding aside, the Pixelmon debacle is a great example of where NFT Floor Price Protection would have been beneficial.
 It serves as a case study on why NFT downside protection is all the more valuable going forward.

 Looking at what happened with Pixelmon we can easily visualize where the market created by an NFT Floor Price SLA would have interested NFT investors on both sides - those who believed the floor price would be maintained and those who did not.